 It’s been a busy conference season.
 With our last event of the year now behind us, I’ve had a chance to reflect on some common themes I heard while speaking with so many of you this year.
-One thing I heard over and over was the wish to move out of the clinic, and take hearing testing on the road.
-And to do this, many of you have been looking to buy a portable audiometer.
+One thing I heard over and over was the wish to move out of the clinic and take hearing testing on the road.
+And to do this, many of you have been looking for audiometers for sale.

 Of course, it makes perfect sense.
-Often the people who need your services the most are the ones who simply can’t make the trip to your clinic.
-Perhaps they live in a rural community, or a long-term care facility, or they are students in schools who may not even know that they have a hearing issue.
+Often the people who need your services the most are the ones who can’t make the trip to your clinic.
+Perhaps they live in a rural community or a long-term care facility, or they are students in schools who may not even know that they have a hearing issue.
 In response, many of you have decided to go visit them rather than make them come to you.
-And while you are looking for the tools that will help to make this possible, I thought I would give you a few things to consider when shopping for a portable audiometer.
+And while you are looking for the tools that will help to make this possible, I thought I would give you a few things to consider when looking to buy an audiometer.

 Before you start comparing and shopping for a new system, you really need to think about all the ways you plan to use it.
 Do you want to perform full diagnostic tests out in the field, or are you only occasionally looking to perform simple screening?
 Would you like to fit and service hearing aids?
-Is this audiometer meant to augment another system and a sound booth back in your clinic or will it be the only one you have and use?
+Is this screening audiometer meant to augment another system and a sound booth back in your clinic, or will it be the only one you have and use?
 Will you be the only person performing the hearing testing, or would you like other clinic staff to help out?
-You really need to think about what going mobile means to you and once you have a clear vision, make a list of the features that for you are ‘must have’, ‘nice to have’, and ‘not required’.
+You really need to think about what going mobile means to you, and once you have a clear vision, make a list of the features that you are ‘must have,’ ‘nice to have,’ and ‘not required.’

 Things to Consider